aditya-grover/aditya-grover.github.io/_pages/group/ml4climate.md

 # news

+* [ChaosBench](https://arxiv.org/abs/2402.00712) accepted for oral presentation at NeurIPS 2024 -- top 1.8% of the papers.
+Congrats Juan!

+* [Stormer](https://arxiv.org/abs/2312.03876) accepted for publication at NeurIPS 2024.

+* [Stormer](https://arxiv.org/abs/2312.03876) won the best paper award at the Climate Change in AI (CCAI) Workshop at ICLR 2024.
+Congrats Tung and Hritik!

+* We released [Stormer](https://arxiv.org/abs/2312.03876), which beats Graphcast to set a new state-of-the-art for ML-driven weather forecasting.

 * Thank you [Washington Post](https://www.washingtonpost.com/weather/2023/09/21/hurricane-lee-artificial-intelligence-forecasting/), [MIT Tech Review](https://www.technologyreview.com/2023/11/14/1083366/google-deepminds-weather-ai-can-forecast-extreme-weather-quicker-and-more-accurately/) for covering our research on ClimaX.
 Aditya's comments on the field more broadly appeared in [Nature](https://www.nature.com/articles/d41586-023-03552-y) and [Science](https://www.science.org/content/article/ai-churns-out-lightning-fast-forecasts-good-weather-agencies).

+* Aditya gave keynote talks on  Stormer, ClimaX, and ClimateLearn at Hydro ML Conference, KDD Environment Day, and UCSD Scientific ML Symposium, seminar talks at Columbia, Cornell, Argonne National Lab, UT Austin, UC Berkeley, and University of Washington.

 * ClimateLearn [v1](https://github.com/aditya-grover/climate-learn) and [benchmark preprint](https://arxiv.org/abs/2307.01909) released!

-* Aditya gave keynote talks on ClimaX and ClimateLearn at Hydro ML Conference, KDD Environment Day, and UCSD Scientific ML Symposium, seminar talks at Columbia, Argonne National Lab, UT Austin,  and Sony.

 * Tung invited to give a seminar talk on ClimaX at Leeds SciML Seminar.